sketsdever/parsestagram/README.md

 - [ ] User Profiles:
 - [x] Allow the logged in user to add a profile photo
 - [x] Display the profile photo with each post
-- [ ] Tapping on a post's username or profile photo goes to that user's profile page
+- [x] Tapping on a post's username or profile photo goes to that user's profile page
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
+- [x] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen.
 - [ ] Run your app on your phone and use the camera to take the photo

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added settings screen so user can update their profile and log out in a separate screen
+- [x] Improved UI features.
+Added icons, colors, background views, etc.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):